• Skip to primary navigation

 Yes, you can make the dough up to 5 days ahead of time.
 Wrap the cookie dough in plastic wrap, and store it in the refrigerator until you're ready to bake.

-If the cookie dough is too tough to roll out, allow it to slightly rise in temperature on the counter.
+If the cookie dough is too tough to roll out, let it sit on the counter until it warms up a bit.

 Can I bake the shortbread ahead of time?